 - Finally, take your tiles outside and spray each one with a generous coating of clear acrylic spray.
 Note – do not spray them any closer than 8-10 inches.

-- The rubber pads are optional and can be placed on the tile before or after the craft.
+- The felt pads are optional and can be placed on the tile before or after the craft.